NodeNexus/Streeteats/README.md

-# SreetEats
+# StreetEats

-**SreetEats** is a simple and user-friendly dashboard designed to help **small street vendors** manage their **vegetable stock values** and directly connect with **suppliers**.
+**StreetEats** is a simple and user-friendly dashboard designed to help **small street vendors** manage their **vegetable stock values** and directly connect with **suppliers**.
 The platform ensures fair pricing, reliable supply, and transparent communication between vendors and wholesalers.

 ---